-Category Definition Available Units or Selection Criteria

-Stipend

-II: Externally- Activities that are Determined by Grant applicants

-Funded available through an the amount of the must obtain District

-externally-funded externally-funded approval through

-grant or other grant or source. the Assistant

-source.
-Superintendent/Vice

-President of Student

-Learning and

-Success prior to

-applying for the

-grant.

-III: Chair/ Department Chair Negotiated See applicable

-Coordinator and CBA Coordinator between UPM sections of the CBA.

-duties. and the District.

-IV: Academic Activities that include Ten (10) teaching At the Academic

-Senate faculty serving as units per Senate's discretion

-Leadership President or officers semester. for eligible unit

-Positions of the Academic members.

-Senate or its

-committees.

-Category Definition Available Units or Selection Criteria

-Stipend

-V: Academic Activities that are Up to fifteen (15) Assignments shall

-Senate - within the purview teaching units per be offered through

-Accreditation, and responsibility of semester. calls (reviewed by

-Teaching and the Academic Senate, UDWC as to

-Learning, such as those related compensation for

-Programs, to accreditation, the workload).
-Calls

-Etc. teaching and shall be awarded at

-learning, student the Academic

-learning outcomes, Senate's discretion.

-and other faculty-led

-or co-led activities.

-District-directed

-initiatives (calls) will

-not be issued for

-Academic Senate

-activities.

-Ongoing normal

-professional duties

-are specifically

-excluded from this

-category.

-VI: Academic See applicable CBA Total funding for The ARG Committee

-Research section for definition. all ARGs is up to shall score and rank

-Grants (ARGs) \$140,000 per applications based

-Ongoing normal year. on criteria in that

-professional duties CBA section.

-are specifically

-excluded from this

-category.

-Category Definition Available Units or Selection Criteria

-Stipend
+Category Definition Available Units or Stipend Selection Criteria II: Externally- Funded Activities that are available through an externally-funded grant or other source.
+Determined by the amount of the externally-funded grant or source.
+Grant applicants must obtain District approval through the Assistant Superintendent/Vice President of Student Learning and Success prior to applying for the grant.
+III: Chair/ Coordinator Department Chair and CBA Coordinator duties.
+Negotiated between UPM and the District.
+See applicable sections of the CBA.
+IV: Academic Senate Leadership Positions Activities that include faculty serving as President or officers of the Academic Senate or its committees.
+Ten (10) teaching units per semester.
+At the Academic Senate's discretion for eligible unit members.

+Category Definition Available Units or Stipend Selection Criteria V: Academic Senate - Accreditation, Teaching and Learning, Programs, Etc. Activities that are within the purview and responsibility of the Academic Senate, such as those related to accreditation, teaching and learning, student learning outcomes, and other faculty-led or co-led activities.
+District-directed initiatives (calls) will not be issued for Academic Senate activities.
+Ongoing normal professional duties are specifically excluded from this category.
+Up to fifteen (15) teaching units per semester.
+Assignments shall be offered through calls (reviewed by UDWC as to compensation for the workload).
+Calls shall be awarded at the Academic Senate's discretion.
+VI: Academic Research Grants (ARGs) See applicable CBA section for definition.
+Ongoing normal professional duties are specifically excluded from this category.
+Total funding for all ARGs is up to \$140,000 per year.
+The ARG Committee shall score and rank applications based on criteria in that CBA section.

-VII: District- District-Directed Funded at the See applicable CBA
+Category Definition Available Units or Stipend Selection Criteria VII: District- Directed District-Directed Initiatives (calls).
+Funded at the District's See applicable CBA section.
+Initiatives discretion Ongoing normal professional duties are specifically excluded from this category.

-Directed Initiatives (calls).
-District's section.

-Initiatives discretion

-Ongoing normal

-professional duties

-are specifically

-excluded from this

-category.